Contraception

 The sooner a person takes ECP the more effective it will be.

 Both types of ECP can be bought at a pharmacy without a doctor’s prescription.
-They are also available from Family Planning NSW clinics.
+They are also available from Family Planning Australia clinics.

 Condom

-The external (male) condom is a thin latex rubber or polyisoprene (non-latex) covering which is rolled onto an erect (hard) penis before sex.
+The external (male) condom is a thin latex rubber or non-latex covering which is rolled onto an erect (hard) penis before sex.

 How does it work?

 Worn on the penis during sex, the external (male) condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids to a partner.
 Condoms can also be used on sex toys if they are being shared between people.
-If sharing a sex toy, put a new condom on it before another person uses it.
 This will reduce the risk of sexually transmissible infection (STI) transmission.

 How well does it work?

-Condoms are 98% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (82%) because condoms can break and are not always used correctly.
+Condoms are 98% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (82%) because condoms can break or slip off when not used correctly.

 Condoms are the best protection against STIs but are less effective at preventing pregnancy than some other types of contraception.
 Using a condom with another type of contraception is the best way to prevent both unintended pregnancy and STIs.